Project Details Timeline Designer Biography

-The creative educational display or artwork structure may be stand-alone or integrated into the site.
+The creative educational display may be stand-alone or integrated into the site.
 Potential opportunities include data-responsive installation or LED display in the greenway tunnel or a stand-alone sculpture/display near the creek.
 The design will ideally include a virtual component that residents can access online.
-The artwork will be situated next to a well-loved greenway and should take into account interaction on a pedestrian scale.
+The educational display will be situated next to a well-loved greenway and should take into account interaction on a pedestrian scale.

 Floodplains are an important part of the creek system.
 They help improve the quality of Raleigh’s waterways by cleaning and storing stormwater runoff.
 Floodplains also provide a place for rainwater to flow when streams cannot handle any more water.
 This can cause flooding in areas near Crabtree Creek.
 Flooding also happens when heavy rainfall overwhelms stormwater pipes near the creek.
 This can cause the infrastructure to fail affecting roads, properties, and the stormwater system as a whole.